 To find out how we can help you gain access to bridging finance please contact us and we will be happy to advise you on your options at no cost.

-While personal bridging loans are regulated by the FCA, commercial loans secured against investment properties are not.
+While personal bridging loans are regulated by the Financial Conduct Authority, commercial loans secured against investment properties are not.

 Unregulated loans include first charge loans on commercial or investment property, or a second charge loan that is placed on the borrowers loan, though used for investment purposes.